 6.2.1 Application enablement architecture

-Figure 6.2.1-1 illustrates the A-DACM architecture to support Metaverse services.
+Figure 6.2.1-1 illustrates the A-DACM architecture to support Metaverse services using SEAL architecture specified in 3GPP TS 23.434 [8].

-Figure 6.2.1-1: A-DACM architecture to support Metaverse services
+Figure 6.2.1-1: A-DACM architecture to support Metaverse services using SEAL architecture

-The SEAL architecture includes a A-DACM function which supports the VAL layer.
-The A-DACM function interacts with the VAL server(s) over the SEAL-S reference point.
-The A-DACM function may utilize the 5GC services over N33 reference point.

-Editor's Note: How VAL client(s) access the services of A-DACM function is FFS.
+The SEAL architecture includes A-DACM client and server which supports the VAL layer.
+The A-DACM server interacts with the VAL server(s) over the A-DACM-S reference point.
+The A-DACM client interacts with the VAL client(s) over the A-DACM-C reference point.
+The interactions between A-DACM client and A-DACM server is ove the A-DACM-UU reference point.
+The A-DACM server may utilize the 5GC services over N33 reference point.
+The A-DACM client may be located within the VAL client(s) in which case the A-DACM-C reference point will be internal to VAL client(s).
+The service APIs offered by A-DACM server on A-DACM-UU and A-DACM-S to the VAL layer functions (via A-DACM client) follow the service-based architecture as shown in the figure 6.2.1-3.

+Figure 6.2.1-2 illustrates the A-DACM architecture to support Metaverse services using CAPIF architecture specified in 3GPP TS 23.222 [14].

+Figure 6.2.1-2: A-DACM architecture to support Metaverse services using CAPIF architecture

+The SEAL architecture includes A-DACM server which supports the VAL layer.
+The VAL server(s) (acting as CAPIF’s API invoker) interact with the A-DACM server (acting as CAPIF’s AEF) over the A-DACM-S reference point (compliant with CAPIF-2/2e).
+The VAL client(s) (acting as CAPIF’s API invoker) interact with the A-DACM server (acting as CAPIF’s AEF) over the A-DACM-VC reference point (compliant with CAPIF-2/2e).
+The service APIs offered by A-DACM server on A-DACM-VC and A-DACM-S to the VAL layer functions follow the service-based architecture as shown in the figure 6.2.1-3.
+The procedures of CAPIF as specified in 3GPP TS 23.222 [14] apply for the interactions between VAL layer and A-DACM server.
+The A-DACM server may utilize the 5GC services over N33 reference point.
+The A-DACM client may be located within the VAL client(s) in which case the A-DACM-UU reference point and A-DACM-VC reference points are same.

-Figure 6.2.1-2 illustrates the service-based SEAL architecture to support Metaverse services.
+Figure 6.2.1-3 illustrates the service-based SEAL architecture to support Metaverse services.

 Figure 6.2.1-2: Service-based SEAL architecture to support Metaverse services

-The A-DACM function exposes the APIs over the Sdacm interface to the VAL layer.
-The VAL functions (VAL servers) consume the services by interacting on the Sdacm interface of the A-DACM function.
-The CAPIF can be used by VAL functions to discover the services of the A-DACM function.
+The A-DACM server exposes the APIs over the Sdacm interface to the VAL layer.
+The VAL functions (VAL clients and servers) and the A-DACM client (serving a VAL client) consume the services by interacting on the Sadacm interface of the A-DACM server.
+The CAPIF can be used by VAL functions to discover the services of the A-DACM server.

 NOTE: The A-DACM function can be realized as a new SEAL service or part of existing SEAL service.